nark/wired-wiki/wiki/developers/source_code.markdown

 ### Keep in touch

-If you decide to invest yourself a lot in the Development of Wired, come visit us on the [official server](contacts.html#official) to share your work.
+If you decide to invest yourself a lot in the development of Wired, come visit us on the [official server](contacts.html#official) to share your work.
 It helps to organize all together, to facilitate the centralization of the source code and to distribute the working effort efficiently.

 ### Forking Wired repositories